 This spring, the United States Patent and Trademark Office (USPTO) will publish a notice of proposed rulemaking to implement provisions of the Trademark Modernization Act of 2020 (TMA).

 On March 1, beginning at 1 p.m.
 ET, we will hold a virtual roundtable to gather public input on issues relating to implementation of the TMA.
-The roundtable is open to all, but registration is required.
+The roundtable is open to all.

 We invite any member of the public to provide comments during a designated portion of the roundtable.
 Please indicate when registering if you would like to speak.
 We’ll accommodate as many speakers as possible, but the time allotted to each speaker will depend on the total amount of participants wishing to speak.